Jamie Hand: Lincoln City

-Non-league
+Non-League

-In August 2008, Hand joined Conference side Ebbsfleet United on non-contract terms, after spending time with them in pre-season.
+In August 2008, Hand joined Conference side Ebbsfleet United on non-contract terms after spending time with them in pre-season.
 He made 26 appearances across the 2008–09 season, before dropping down to the Conference South to play for Chelmsford City.
 He returned to the Conference Premier in September 2009 to sign for Woking.
 In March 2010, he signed for Southern League Premier Division club Hemel Hempstead Town, arriving at the same time as former Watford teammate Paolo Vernazza.

 Hand returned to the Conference Premier after joining Hayes & Yeading United on a short-term deal in August 2010.
 He formed an effective midfield partnership with Peter Holmes and Bradley Pritchard, and was rewarded with an extended contract by manager Garry Haylock.
-Hand said that: "I have been working hard and putting a lot of effort into my football – it is something I should have done years ago."
+Hand said: "I have been working hard and putting a lot of effort into my football – it is something I should have done years ago."
 He made 43 appearances in the 2010–11 season, scoring two goals, and was made club captain in the summer.
 On 9 September 2011, he moved on loan to divisional rivals Luton Town, with a view to a permanent move in January 2012.
-At the end of his loan spell with Luton Town manager Gary Brabin decided not to pursue a transfer, explaining his thinking behind the decision he said "Jamie was a fantastic character but hadn't nailed down a place in the squad that was his own, so it makes sense not to pursue it."
+At the end of his loan spell with Luton Town, manager Gary Brabin decided not to pursue a transfer, explaining his thinking behind the decision he said: "Jamie was a fantastic character but hadn't nailed down a place in the squad that was his own, so it makes sense not to pursue it."

 In April 2012, he was fined £250 by The Football Association for bringing the game into disrepute with comments he made on Twitter, such as one post on 9 April that Luton Town supporters were "40 year old virgins who live wit there [sic] mums".
-He quit Hayes the following month as he was unhappy with the level of a fine issued to him for a red-card he received in the match at Lincoln City that saw Hayes relegated into the Conference South; he said "I don't think a sending off warrants a week's wages" and that Tony [O'Driscoll, director of football] and Nas Bashir are telling me it's the chairman's decision to fine me.
+He quit Hayes the following month as he was unhappy with the level of a fine issued to him for a red card he received in the match at Lincoln City that saw Hayes relegated into the Conference South; he said "I don't think a sending off warrants a week's wages" and that Tony [O'Driscoll, director of football] and Nas Bashir are telling me it's the chairman's decision to fine me.
 If that's his decision that's fine but I won't play for the club again while he is in charge".